-Thank you for choosing these Black Box ServSwitch Wizard extenders.
-Comprising two compact modules, these extenders allow you to place a duplicate keyboard, video monitor, mouse and a serial device up to 300 metres from a computer system.
-Two users can simultaneously view the output of the host system and either can take control, providing it is not being used by the other user.
-A user relinquishes control two seconds after their last key press or mouse movement.
+Thank you for choosing the Black Box ServSwitch Wizard extenders.
+Comprising two compact modules, these extenders allow you to place multiple video monitors and serial devices together with a keyboard, mouse and audio peripherals up to 200 metres from a computer system.
+In addition, locally connected video monitors, keyboard, mouse and speakers allow two users to simultaneously view the outputs of the host system and also take control of the system, providing it is not being used by the other user.
+A user relinguishes control two seconds after their last key press or mouse movement.

-The local module attaches to the computer system and provides connections for the local peripherals while the remote module is placed up to 300m away and handles the remote peripherals.
-The long distance link between the two modules is made via Category 5, or higher, twisted pair cabling.
+Two variants of the Multi Screen extenders are available, the ACU5122A model allows two video and serial channels, while the larger ACU5142A model provides four separate channels.
+For both variants, a local module attaches to the computer system and provides connections for the local peripherals while the remote module is placed up to 200m away and handles the remote peripherals.
+The long distance link between the two modules is made by either two (ACU5122A model) or four (ACU5142A model) Category 5, or higher, twisted pair cables.